-2015-2016 is the first year, in which the State mandated the use of the 3-year aggregated results from the Florida Value-Added Model in ELA and Mathematics.
-Consequently, the reported outcome is the result of several calculations performed by the State's contractor.
+The FLDOE provided the 3-year aggregated results from the Florida Value-Added Model in ELA and Mathematics.
+The reported outcome is the result of several calculations performed by the FLDOE's contractor.

-- 1. First, the difference between the average performance of a teacher's students and the expected performance of academically and demographically similar students in the State was found.
-The expected performance was determined based on the students' prior achievement and certain demographic, academic, and classroom characteristics. - 2.
+- First, the difference between the average performance of a teacher's students and the expected performance of academically and demographically similar students in the State was found.
+The expected performance was determined based on each student's prior achievement and certain demographic, academic, and classroom characteristics. - 2.
 Then, that difference was divided by the difference in the mean scale scores between assessment results in two consecutive academic years for a specific grade level and subject area (average amount of academic growth).
 This result can be interpreted as a percentage that the difference between the average student performance and the expected performance makes of the average annual amount of academic growth. - 3.
 Finally, these results were aggregated across grade levels, subject areas, and academic years.